apache/james-project/src/site/markdown/server/manage-guice-distributed-james.md

 or
 [reprocessing a single mail in a mail repository](manage-webadmin.html#Reprocessing_a_specific_mail_from_a_mail_repository).

+In order to prevent unbounded processing that could consume unbounded resources.
+We can provide a CRON with `limit` parameter.
+Ex: 10 reprocessed per minute
+Note that it only support the reprocessing all mails.

 Also, one can decide to
 [delete all the mails of a mail repository](manage-webadmin.html#Removing_all_mails_from_a_mail_repository) or [delete a single mail of a mail repository](manage-webadmin.html#Removing_a_mail_from_a_mail_repository).